gumaerc-testorg/24.221-spring-2015/content/pages/readings.md

 17
 {{< tdclose >}}
 {{< tdopen >}}
-Van Inwagen, Peter. "[The Incompatibility of Free Will and Determinism](http://dx.doi.org/10.1007/BF01624156)." _Philosophical Studies: An International Journal for Philosophy in the Analytic Tradition_ 27, no. 3 (1975): 185–99.
+Van Inwagen, Peter. "{{% resource_link "d2779346-e70f-4a5b-b63b-f03503478305" "The Incompatibility of Free Will and Determinism" %}}." _Philosophical Studies: An International Journal for Philosophy in the Analytic Tradition_ 27, no. 3 (1975): 185–99.
 {{< tdclose >}}

 {{< trclose >}}